 The learning objectives you create will help you identify how to approach the training process.

-What are the barriers to success that might impact your sales training program?
+What are the major challenges to your sales training program?
 If you can articulate these clearly, you may take some steps to mitigate them.

 For example, trainers frequently encounter struggles with scheduling and logistics.
 They may be trying to deliver training to remote sales teams, working with sales professionals who travel, or live and work in various time zones.
 By identifying this potential roadblock, they can design the training to work around it.